stormchin/testingWithPytest/README.md

 # How To Create a Test
-[Create a Testing File](##Create-a-Testing-File) [Create a Testing Function](##Create-a-Testing-Function)
+[Create a Testing File](##Create-a-Testing-File)

+[Create a Testing Function](##Create-a-Testing-Function)

 ## Create a Testing File
+Testing files need to be in the test folder.
+In the test folder choose the sub folder that corresponds to your group or the type of test you want to create.
+For example, if your test has to do with data generation, put create your test file in the data_gen sup folder.
+Read below for the mandatory file naming convetions.
 ### Syntax

 ## Create a Testing Function
 ### Syntax